okraskat/okraskat.github.io/_posts/2019-06-04-java-recruitment-questions.markdown

 - explain Java memory management model
 - how garbage collector works
 - can garbage collector delete object with reference (tricky question about circular reference in non used objects)
-- list know JVM flags and their meaning
+- list known JVM flags and their meaning

 After pure Java questions it was time to check knowledge about popular frameworks:
 SPRING AND HIBERNATE